Letter from INS to Opa

 Buy United States Bonds and Stamps

-SO, it feels like the INS just repeated back what Opa wrote to them (but I think they have the hours switched: 20 for the teaching gig and 15 for the library work).
+SO, it feels like the INS just repeated back what Opa wrote to them.
 And they have given him permission to continue on in his work as long as he is still going to school.

 The immigration status of Opa is surprisingly secure and easy right now.
 I would have thought with all the wavering before, and with the war starting, that he would have been even more at risk.
 It seems that he is finally able to relax into his studies more without being too concerned about the nuts and bolts of his legal status in the United States.